-Agricultural and food products imported into the customs territory of Ukraine shall be subject to sanitary testing, compulsory certification, radiological, veterinary and/or phytosanitary inspections.
+Agricultural and food products imported into the customs territory of Ukraine may be subject to sanitary testing, compulsory certification, radiological, veterinary and/or phytosanitary inspections.
 Due to the complexity of Ukrainian food safety regulations, FAS Kyiv has prepared a single table to illustrate the types of controls exercised on imported products by the Harmonized System (HS) of Codes.
 Sanitary and veterinary inspections have been combined into one category for convenience, although, a separate veterinary inspection is conducted for the products that fall under the following HS categories: 01-05; 07; 10; 12; 14-16; 19; 21 and 23.
+A separate report with the table is available under the following link.
+FAS/Kyiv is working on the update to the table, which will be submitted as a separate FAIRS subject report.